svgeesus/EuroMPE/Duophonic/MPU-board.md

 T4.1 ($26.85) is somewhat overpowered but has 480Mbit/s on both USB and Host so potentially lower latency (T3.6 is 480 on Host only).
 T4.1 has 100mA power consumption at full clock speed though.

-T3.6 ($29.25) has less memory, has 2 DAC outs (not needed here), power draw unspecified but less than 4.1.
+T3.6 ($29.25) has less memory, has 2 DAC outs (not needed here), power draw unspecified (@@measure it) but less than 4.1.

-The two are somewhat pin-compatible.
+The two are _somewhat_ pin-compatible.
 Where possible, pins below are chosen to be shared between the two MCUs.
-Lots of uncertainties though, tst on breadboard before rolling a PCB and maybe stick with one MCU rather than trying to be compatible.
+Lots of uncertainties though, test on breadboard before rolling a PCB and maybe stick with one MCU rather than trying to be compatible.
 Downside, running out of room on T3.6 means making a second board.

 ## MIDI

 DIN MIDI in needs serial input.
 RX1/TX1 hard to use on a dual-function T3.6/T4.1 design.

 - 07 RX2/RX3
-- 08 TX2/TX3 _not used here_
+- _08 TX2/TX3 not used here_

 USB MIDI & USB Host MIDI.